 Check out Recent Research Projects at

-Galante, A. (forthcoming).
+Galante, A. (2020).
 Plurilingualism and TESOL in two Canadian postsecondary institutions: Towards context-specific perspectives.
-In S. Lau & S. Stille (Eds.), Plurilingual pedagogies: Critical and creative endeavours for equitable language (in) education.
-Toronto, Canada: Springer.
+In S. M. C. Lau & S. Van Viegen (Eds.), Plurilingual pedagogies: Critical and creative endeavours for equitable language in education.
+Springer.

 Galante, A., Okubo, C. Cole, C., Abd Elkaber, Carozza, N. Wilkinson, C., Wotton, C., & Vasic, J. (2019).
 Plurilingualism in higher education: A collaborative initiative for the implementation of plurilingual tasks in an English for Academic Purposes program at a Canadian university.
 TESL Canada Journal, 36(1), 121–133. doi: 10.18806/tesl.v36i1.1305

 Galante, A. (2019).
 “The moment I realized I am plurilingual”: Plurilingual tasks for creative

 representations in EAP at a Canadian university.
 Applied Linguistics Review.
 Advance online publication. doi: 0.1515/applirev-2018-0116